 The Arms Control Association steers or supports a number of issue-specific projects related to today's most pressing weapons-related security challenges.
 Below is information on our current special projects and how to learn more.

 |The Project for the CTBT is an initiative of the Arms Control Association that supports the work of NGOs and experts to build public and policymaker understanding of the CTBT.
-Launched in 2008 at time of renewed interest in the United States on the treaty, the project’s purpose is to provide information on the history and issues surrounding the Comprehensive Test Ban Treaty, and reports on key developments relating to nuclear testing, the work of the Comprehensive Nuclear Test Ban Treaty Organization (CTBTO), and progress toward entry into force of the CTBT.
+Launched in 2008 at a time of renewed interest in the United States on the treaty, the project’s purpose is to provide information on the history and issues surrounding the Comprehensive Test Ban Treaty, and reports on key developments relating to nuclear testing, the work of the Comprehensive Nuclear Test Ban Treaty Organization (CTBTO), and progress toward entry into force of the CTBT.

-|Since 2013, the Arms Control Association and The Lugar Center have organized the Bipartisan Nuclear Policy Dialogue Project, a series of private dinners and congressional briefings on nuclear weapons policy issue of interest to Republican and Democratic congressional staff.
+|From 2013-2021, the Arms Control Association and The Lugar Center organized the Bipartisan Nuclear Policy Dialogue Project, a series of private dinners and congressional briefings on nuclear weapons policy issue of interest to Republican and Democratic congressional staff.
 The program does not seek any policy outcome or enactment of any legislation.
 The project mission is to provide a forum where senior national security staff across committee jurisdictions and party affiliations can establish relationships and a basis for working together more effectively, as well as increase the overall knowledge base and awareness of nuclear risks and risk reduction strategies.